Philip Powell (martyr): Early life

-Powell is usually said to have been born in Trallong, Brecknockshire, Wales.
-From his youth he was a student of law, taught principally by David Baker, (who would later become a Benedictine himself, taking the name Augustine Baker).
-At the age of sixteen he went to study at one of the Inns of Court, London, and afterwards practiced civil law.
+Born in Trallong, Brecknockshire, Wales, Powell was the son of Roger ap Rosser Powell and Catherine Morgan, and attended Abergavenny grammar school.
+From 1610 to 1614 he was a student of law, taught principally by Benedictine David Baker.
+Baker subsidized Powell's further studied at the University of Louvain.

 Priesthood

-Three or four years later he received the Benedictine habit, becoming part of the community of St. Gregory at Douai (now at Downside Abbey, near Bath).
-In 1618 he was ordained priest and in 1622 left Douai to go on mission in England.
-In around 1624 he became chaplain to the Poyntz family at Leighland, Somerset.
+In 1618 he was ordained priest and then joined the Benedictines, becoming part of the community of St. Gregory at Douai (now at Downside Abbey.
+At Douai, he studied under Welsh Benedictine, Leander Jones, and held the position of cellarer.
+In 1622 left Douai to go on mission in England.
+He stayed for over a year with Baker in Gray's Inn Lane, London.
+Around 1624 he became chaplain to the Poyntz family at Leighland, Somerset.
+For the next twenty years he served as chaplain to various families in Devon and Somerset.

-When the English Civil War broke out he retired to Yarnscombe and Parkham in Devon.
+When the English Civil War broke out he stayed for a few months with Mr. John Trevelyan of Yarnscombe and then with Mr. John Coffin of Parkham in Devon.
 He then served for six months as chaplain to the Catholic soldiers in General Goring's army in Cornwall, and, when that force was disbanded, took ship for South Wales.
 The vessel was captured on 22 February 1646, and Powell was recognised and denounced as a priest.